yukangle/recycle/README.md

 ## Live demo

-You can find a running system to test at [IBM Cloud](https://recycle-portal-v-1-2.s3.jp-tok.cloud-object-storage.appdomain.cloud/index.html).
+You can find a running system to test at [Live Demo on IBM Cloud Host](https://recycle-portal-v-1-2.s3.jp-tok.cloud-object-storage.appdomain.cloud/index.html).

 ## Built with
 - IBM Cloudant - The NoSQL database used